celer-network/sgn-networks/docs/delegator.md

 All delegator operations can be done through the SGN web portal ([mainnet](https://sgn.celer.network), [testnet](https://sgntest.celer.network)).

-Testnet uses Ropsten as the mainchain.
-Ropsten mock CELR tokens can be obtained on the [Ropsten Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0xb37f671dfc6c7c03462c76313ec1a35b0c0a76d5).
+If using testnet, switch to Ropsten on MetaMask.
+Ropsten mock CELR tokens for the testnet can be obtained on the [Ropsten Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0xb37f671dfc6c7c03462c76313ec1a35b0c0a76d5).
 Ropsten ETH can be obtained from places like the [MetaMask faucet](https://faucet.metamask.io).

 You can see a list of validators and their status on the homepage.
 More validator information can be found once you click its address.